honey303/assignment/README.md

-# Running the application #
+# The PoC Application #

-This is sample python app that exposes /version endpoint to displat the python version.
+This is sample python app that exposes /version endpoint to display the python version.

 ## Prerequisites